developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-help-support.md

 Dremio is a powerful massively parallel processing (MPP) platform that can process terabyte-scale datasets.
 To get the best performance from your Dremio environment, follow these design principles and best practices for implementation.

-## Dimensions of Performance Optimization[​](#dimensions-of-performance-optimization "Direct link to Dimensions of Performance Optimization")
+## Dimensions of Performance Optimization

 When optimizing Dremio, several factors can affect workload and project performance.
 Queries submitted to Dremio must be planned on the control plane before being routed for execution.
 The resource requirements and degree of optimization of individual queries can vary widely.
 Those queries can be rewritten and optimized on their own without regard to a larger engine.